sturob/vim-outsiders/README.md

 Relocate the file in the current Vim buffer to a Vim instance in an adjacent tmux pane.

-For people who prefer to use tmux panes over vim windows.
+For people who prefer to use tmux panes over Vim windows.

 ## Features

-- Shunt files between vim instances spatially (up, down, left, right)
+- Shunt files between Vim instances spatially (up, down, left, right)
 - Automatically create a new tmux pane when moving into a window edge
 - Preserves cursor position when moving files
 - Focus follows the file